arjunchak12/Sky-130RTLDesignandSynthseis/README.md

 ### Synthesis simulation mismatch.
 This is the condition which occurs due to improper coding styles.
 These can be detrimental as our synthesis will not match what we did during simulation.
 - Missing Sensitivity list: The always block is evaluated whenever one of it's parameter changes.
-If one or more inputs in the always block which are bound to change is not specified in the always block, then there are errors which can happen in the simulation and there will be a mismatch when synthesizing
+If one or more inputs in the always block which are bound to change is not specified in the always block, then there are errors which can happen in the simulation and there will be a mismatch when synthesizing.
-(Example of a MUX)

 ### Blocking and non blocking assignments.
 The two most important statement varieties in verilog are blocking an dnon bloacking statements.